 Your school might also have its own FSEOG deadline.
 Call your financial aid office to find out if it has a deadline to apply for this grant.

 3. Teacher Education Assistance for College and Higher Education Grant

 The Teacher Education Assistance for College and Higher Education Grant, known as TEACH Grants, helps you pay for school whether you’re an undergraduate, graduate student or in a post-baccalaureate program.
 It’s available for students who are planning to become teachers in low-income areas or a high-demand subject matter.
 If you receive the grant, you’ll need to complete four years of teaching at a qualified institution.

 To qualify, you must be enrolled in a school that participates in the TEACH Grant program.
 Additionally, there are academic requirements involved.
 In general, you must also maintain a cumulative GPA of 3.25.

 Undergoing TEACH Grant counseling is required to receive funding.
 Through this requirement, you’ll gain a better understanding of the terms and conditions that are associated with the grant.
 Counseling is a requirement for each year that you receive the grant.

-Although the requirements are more rigorous than other federal grants, you can receive up to $4,000 per year.
+Although the requirements are more rigorous than other federal grants, you can receive up to $4,000 per year in grant money.
 If you don’t meet the service requirements, then you’re required to repay the loan with interest.